Benjamin Brain

 Benjamin ("Big Ben") Brain (1753 – 8 April 1794) was a bareknuckle prizefighter who took the championship of all England in 1791 against the reigning champion Tom Johnson.

-A collier by trade, he was a valiant fighter whose career spanned twenty years.
+A collier by trade, his fighting career spanned twenty years.

 Early life and boxing career

 Brain was born in Bristol, England, in 1753.
 His surname was "Bryan" or "Brian": later in life this was sometimes corrupted into "Bryant" and also "Brain".

 Prior to moving to London in 1774 in order to work as a coal porter at a wharf he had already defeated Jack Clayton, the champion of Kingswood, Bristol. and also a fighter called Harris.

 His career as a professional started on 31 October 1786 at Long Fields, when he fought John Boone, who was known as "The Fighting Grenadier".
 Toughs broke into the ring and ganged up on Brain.
 In the resulting melée, Brain suffered a beating that almost closed one of his eyes.
 When order was restored and a surgeon had lanced the swelling around the eye, he resumed fighting and within thirty minutes had forced Boone to quit in defeat.